UniFolios/SaaSLand/README.md

 - **Modify Discount for Yearly Pricing** → Adjust the discount by changing `0.8` inside `price={isYearly ?
 (Number(plan.price) * 0.8).toFixed(2) : plan.price}`.
 - **Change Toggle Styling** → Modify `bg-green-200 text-green-900` for the discount badge.

-By following these steps, you can fully customize the **Pricing** section to reflect your product’s plans and branding. 🚀
+By following these steps, you can fully customize the **Pricing** section to reflect your product's plans and branding. 🚀

 ### **Testimonials ⭐**
 The **Testimonials** section showcases user reviews with avatar images, names, roles, and feedback.